 One of the most popular posts on Financial Samurai with over 250 comments is The Average Net Worth For The Above Average Person.
-The “above average person” is loosely defined as someone who graduated from college (35% of the American population), works hard, plays well with others, takes full advantage of their pre-tax retirement plans, saves additional disposable income, stays on top of their finances, expects nothing from their parents or the government and is not delusional.
+The “above average person” is loosely defined as someone who graduated from college (35% of the American population), works hard, plays well with others, takes full advantage of their pre-tax retirement plans, saves additional disposable income, stays on top of their finances by utilizing free financial tools, expects nothing from their parents or the government and is not delusional.
 If you were a “C student” and expect to live an “A lifestyle,” you are definitely not the above average person!

 Take a moment to study the above average person’s net worth chart again.
 Somewhere between the ages of 45-50, the above average person’s net worth reaches over one million dollars.
 We can all agree that thanks to inflation, easy monetary policy, a roaring bull market and a recovery in real estate, becoming a millionaire by the time we retire is fast becoming the rule, rather than the exception.

 It’s important to note the figures in my chart are for individuals and not for couples.
 For those of you who combined your household net worth to see where you stand, so sorry.
 That’s cheating.
 At the same time, not everybody can find someone they love hence why I initially created a per person chart.
 It would be presumptuous to assume we can all live in marital bliss.
 Not everybody is even allowed to get married thanks to the government telling us who we can and cannot be with.
 For simplicity’s sake, I will refer to “married couples” as anybody who is in a long term relationship.

 This article will come up with reasonable “above average couple net worth” charts based on what I think, what the government thinks, what you think, and the realities of life.
 One can also define “above average” as one standard deviation beyond the midpoint of the normal distribution curve (top 16%).
 Not every couple can be above average.
 But every couple can certainly try.